TotallyInformation/node-red-contrib-static-markdown/README.md

 </html>
 ```

+Notes:
-Note the triple braces around the content variable.
+- The triple braces around the content variable.
 That tells Handlebars to treat the content as pre-rendered HTML.
+- The linked stylesheet is pointing to the default sheet

 ## Inspiration